cahillane/rar-menu-tools/README.md

 ## Code Example

-Screenshots and usage directions are available from the instruction file found inside the disk image MDG file.
+Screenshots and usage directions are available from the instruction file found inside the disk image DMG file.

 ## Motivation